2026 - Transportation: Emerging Projects

 The San Francisco Municipal Transportation Agency (SFMTA) manages all City-owned ground transportation infrastructure.
 Related operations include running the San Francisco Municipal Railway (Muni), managing parking and traffic, facilitating bicycling and walking, regulating taxis, and planning and implementing strategic community-based projects to improve the transportation network and prepare for the future.

 The SFMTA has a number of short-term and long-term processes in place to identify and prioritize its capital projects.
-Once every two years the SFMTA develops its own fiscally unconstrained Capital Plan, last published in 2021, to identify needs for projects and programs over the next 20 years.
+Every two years the SFMTA develops its fiscally unconstrained Capital Plan, last published in 2023, to identify needs for capital projects and programs over the next 20 years.
 This Capital Plan is overseen by the Transportation Capital Committee, which is comprised of representatives from all the agency’s functional divisions.
 This identifies the agency’s capital investment needs and establishes priority investments.
-Over the next ten years, the SFMTA’s total capital need is approximately $5.8 billion.

 This chapter summarizes SFMTA’s capital needs at a high level.
 For a detailed description of SFMTA’s capital projects, please see the SFMTA’s published plans at SFMTA Reports and Documents